- About us

 Generation by all units of NPCIL in the financial year (FY) 2022-23 was 45855 MUs.
 In addition 1127 MU of infirm power was also generated during the year.
 NPCIL has set several records in the safe operation of nuclear power plants.
 So far NPCIL has consistently maintained overall availability factor of reactors above 80% for several years.

-NPCIL has about 50 years of experience in safe operation of nuclear power plants, with motto of ‘Safety first and Production next'.
-The Environmental Management System (EMS) and Occupational Health and Safety Management System (OHSMS) as per ISO-14001: 2004 and IS-18001: 2007 respectively are maintained at all the stations.
+NPCIL has more than 53 years of experience in safe operation of nuclear power plants, with motto of ‘Safety first and Production next'.
+The Environmental Management System (EMS) and Occupational Health and Safety Management System (OHSMS) as per ISO-14001 and IS-18001 respectively are maintained at all the stations.
 By following the principle of ALARA (As Low As Reasonably Achievable) and maintaining the highest standards of safety within the Nuclear Power Plants (NPPs), the occupational exposures of employees of the company at various NPPs are maintained well below the values specified by the regulator, Atomic Energy Regulatory Board (AERB).
 The environmental releases of radioactive effluents from NPPs are maintained significantly low (average less than 1% of the limits specified by AERB).
 NPCIL contributed in enhancing safety & reliability of nuclear power plants globally through its active participants in World Association of Nuclear Operators (WANO), Candu Owners Group (COG), IAEA and other international organizations.
 NPCIL units have received several safety awards from various national agencies like AERB, NSCI, Gujarat Safety Council, National Safety Council-Mumbai and DGFASLI.